digitaltwinconsortium/AAS-Repository/README.md

 # Features

-1. Loading of Asset Admin Shells V1, V2 and V3 (both XML and JSON), but always saving in V3 format, leveraging both JSON and XML)
+1. Loading of Asset Admin Shells V1, V2 and V3 (both XML and JSON encoding), but always saving in V3 format, leveraging both JSON and XML)
+1. Loading of OPC UA nodeset2 XML files as AAS models
 1. Standardized AAS REST interface (as specified in part 2 of the AAS spec)
 1. Swagger endpoint at /swagger
 1. IDTA AASX Package Explorer client interface support